PopulateTools/decidim-module-extra_user_fields/docs/create_new_field.md

 2. Let's update the registration system spec

-If you don't update specs continuous integration will fail...
+If you don't update specs, continuous integration will fail...

 Open file `spec/system/registration_spec.rb` and add your new field in extra_user_fields variable